 Real Example from the Dashboard:

-Let’s say a repository has no protected branches, a common misconfiguration that allows developers to push commits without verification.
+For example, Let’s say a repository has no protected branches, a common misconfiguration that allows developers to push commits without verification.
 That’s a serious risk.

 Xygeni automatically detects and flags this as a signed_commits issue under the CI/CD category.
 The dashboard highlights: